Billing & Fee Explanations

 CEHD Teacher Preparation Program

 Undergraduate students enrolled in the professional phase of teacher preparation programs incur a differential tuition charge of $300 for the remaining fall and spring semesters.
-This differential tuition helps support field experiences, supervision, scholarships and international/urban experiences in culturally diverse settings.
+This differential tuition helps support field experiences, supervision, scholarships, and international/urban experiences in culturally diverse settings.

 DE Differential Tuition

 Distance Education Differential Tuition is an additional charge for distance education courses.
 It will range from a minimum of $40 per semester credit hour to a maximum of $550 per semester credit hour.
 This charge does not replace regular tuition.
-Each academic department will have an individual rate that will be approved annually by the President of Texas A&M University.
+Each academic department will have an individual rate approved annually by the President of Texas A&M University.
 The following are the initial rates (only departments above the $40 minimum rate are listed).

 AGRICULTURE AND LIFE SCIENCES